 size_t Surround::FirstWithin::epoch = 1970;

-Furthermore, multiple scope resolution operators are needed to refer to public static members in code outside of the surrounding class:
+Furthermore, multiple scope resolution operators are needed to refer to

 void showEpoch()